Daily Intelligencer Politics Chat: Fiasco in Finland

 I’m your humble host and editor Ezekiel Kweku, and today I’m talking with three members of New York’s politics team — Jonathan Chait, Ed Kilgore, and Eric Levitz — about Trump’s bizarre, disastrous press conference with Putin.

-Ezekiel: So I thought a lot about what my first question should be about this Trump–Putin presser and I think we should start here: what on Earth?
+Ezekiel: So I thought a lot about what my first question should be about this Trump–Putin presser, and I think we should start here: what on earth?

 Ed: Yeah.
 Events like this are almost always pre-wired to create no real news.
 Not this one.